-The chrome update usually works on ads that comprise autoplay, ads with countdown, pop-ups, sound-on videos etc. The chrome feature would work on the mobile versions as well; which are more occupied by the animated flashing ads, scroll over ads etc. Even if the ads are powered by Google itself but do not meet the standards, will be blocked.
+The chrome update usually works on ads that comprise autoplay ads with countdown, pop-ups, sound-on video ads, etc. The chrome feature would work on the mobile versions as well; which are more occupied by the animated flashing ads, scroll over ads, etc. Even if the ads are powered by Google itself but do not meet the standards, they will be blocked.

-Initially, people blocking ads was a matter of concern for both publishers as well as advertisers, but over the period of time, they have realized that the problem is with the ads itself.
+Initially, people blocking ads was a matter of concern for both publishers as well as advertisers, but over a period of time, they have realized that the problem is with the ads itself.
 The announcement by Google about the in-built ad blocker in chrome is one of the considerable developments in improving the online user experience.

-With the remarkable amend in the digital advertising industry; publishers are anxious about the revenue loss due to ad blocking.
+With the remarkable amend in the digital advertising industry; publishers are anxious about the revenue loss due to adblocking.
 Well, the good news is that not all ads are measured as “bad” ads by Google and chrome will filter out the ads that are interfering with the user experience, including the ones that forcefully remain on the browser or the ones that increase load time.

-Before we move on to discuss how this could impact the advertising world (publishers and advertisers), we need to understand the reason for implementing an inbuilt ad blocker.
+Before we move on to discuss how this could impact the advertising world (publishers and advertisers), we need to understand the reason for implementing an in-built ad blocker.
 With more and more users utilizing online channels for their transactions, all the business is in need to promote their services and products to drive traffic and sales.
 The best way to achieve this is through advertising.
-Since there has been an extensive competition, advertisers, as well as publishers, used ad formats that are cheap, fast and intriguing.
-The reason to do so is that the competition just buys pop-up ads, auto-play ads, countdown ads or even ads that occupy the entire screen in order to get clicked.
-This created a lot of chaos, as it led to a decrease in user engagement and revenues.
-Thus, there came a need for publishers to give confidence to the advertisers to develop and create better ad formats and ad strategies with the better focus on reaching the right audience and a targeted campaign.
-The introduction of ad blockers had led to the creation of quality ads that are compliant to global standards.

-How the new built-in Ad blocker can benefit publishers
+How the new built-in Adblocker can benefit publishers?

-The recent study conducted by Google reveals that hardly 1% of the publishers are recorded that do not comply with the ad blocking standards, which clearly means there is a less percentage of publishers getting negatively affected by the new tool.
+The recent study conducted by Google reveals that hardly 1% of the publishers are recorded that do not comply with the ad-blocking standards, which clearly means there is a less percentage of publishers getting negatively affected by the new tool.

 Google has also made provisions to tackle bad ads that are by thoroughly assessing site; informing site owners of the issues and allowing them time to rectify the ad issues before it gets blocked.
-If there are issues on site and are not addressed by the site owner, Google will block the ads after 30 days of issuing the notification.
+If there are issues on-site and are not addressed by the site owner, Google will block the ads after 30 days of issuing the notification.